Azure-Samples/LUIS-DevOps-Template/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-Sample demonstrating how to develop a LUIS application while following engineering practices that adhere to software engineering fundamentals around source control, testing, CI/CD and release management.
+This sample demonstrates how to develop a LUIS application while following engineering practices that adhere to software engineering fundamentals around source control, testing, CI/CD and release management.

-This sample shows how to get GitHub Actions working with a sample LUIS project ***vacation_requests***, defined in this repo in the [model.lu file](luis-app/model.lu).
-The project creates a language understanding model to handle requests for vacation from employees.
-You can [adapt this example](docs/customizing-own-project.md) to use with your own project.
+This sample shows how to use GitHub Actions pipelines with an example LUIS project ***vacation_requests***, defined in this repo in the [model.lu file](luis-app/model.lu).
+The example LUIS project defines a language understanding model to handle requests for vacation from employees.
+This sample repository provides a working project structure and pipelines and includes [instructions on how to customize this repository](docs/customizing-own-project.md) to use with your own project.

+You can find out more about LUIS in the [Language Understanding (LUIS) documentation](https://docs.microsoft.com/azure/cognitive-services/luis/).

 ## Contents

-Outline the file contents of the repository.
-It helps users navigate the codebase, build configuration and any related assets.

 | File/folder        | Description                                |
 |--------------------|--------------------------------------------|